 - Perth Convention and Exhibition Centre, Western Australia, 2 to 27 November 2011

 - Australian Museum, Sydney, 17 December 2011 to 29 April 2012

 - Queensland Museum, Brisbane, Queensland from 25 May to 14 July 2013.

-A smaller version of the exhibition, Kaninjaku: Stories from the Canning Stock Route, was on show at the National Museum in Canberra from 2015 to 2017.
+A smaller version of Yiwarra Kuju was on show at the Boola Bardip Western Australian Museum from 30 November 2020 to 23 November 2021.
+Another version, Kaninjaku: Stories from the Canning Stock Route, was on show at the National Museum in Canberra from 5 August 2015 until 17 April 2017.